About the Arts & Business Council

 Joanna Paszek, CBRE

 Are you interested in serving on an arts nonprofit board?
 Check out our Arts Board Matching program!
-If you’d like to learn more about serving on the Arts & Business Council’s board specifically, please email our Executive Director.
+If you’d like to learn more about serving on the Arts & Business Council’s board specifically, please fill out our Interest Form.

 STAFF